FredHutch/tfcb_2022/software/README.md

 Please install Python using Anaconda, which includes Jupyter notebooks and most of the other packages we'll use for the course, according to the following instructions:
 - Download the [Anaconda](https://www.anaconda.com/download/) installer for Python 3.x for your particular operating system.
 - Double-click the downloaded file and follow the prompts to install Anaconda (default options are acceptable).
+- If you are using WSL, you may need to follow [these steps instead](https://gist.github.com/kauffmanes/5e74916617f9993bc3479f401dfec7da#steps-to-install-anaconda-on-windows-ubuntu-terminal) (especially if you are running into issues with conda within vscode terminal)

 ## Conda Environment